Mrauk U, Myanmar: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types A, C, D, G and I. Ensure that you get the right kind.
-The majority of adapters currently sold are just plug changers and expect your electronics to adjust the voltage themselves.
-If yours can't do that they could burn up.
-This one works in most places.
+A plug adapter that supports outlet types A, C, D, G and I. Make sure to find the necessary type.
+Most adapters for sale now are just plugs and require your electronics to convert the voltage themselves.
+If your devices can't do that they could get fried.
+This one works in most locations.

 Make your flight more comfortable with an airplane phone mount

-If you see a temple, such as Htukkam Thein Temple, wear:
+If you go to a temple, such as Htukkam Thein Temple, wear:

-If you go to Letse Kan Gate & Let Se Lake (sunset), you're likely to do a lot of walking.
+If you go to Letse Kan Gate & Let Se Lake (sunset), you will do a lot of walking.
 These are a must:

 July